napframework/nap-docs/app/manual/07_rendering.md

 Shadows {#shadows}
 -----------------------

 Every (default) light can cast shadows using shadow maps.
-Shadow maps must be rendered *before* the objects that receive shadows, in the headless pass of the `render()` hook of your app:
+The shadow maps must be rendered **before** they are applied, in the headless render pass of the `render()` hook of your app:

 ~~~~~~~~~~~~~~~{.cpp}
 void LightsAndShadowApp::render()